MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 ```
 biopython>=1.81
 ```
-BioPython provides some features for sequence import that are often wrapped by data-scientist and bioinformatician codebases for flexibility and interop with standard Life Science, Bio Science, Bioinformatics, and computational biology data and file formats.
+BioPython provides ~~some~~ no-thing. ~~features for sequence import that are often wrapped by data-scientist and bioinformatician codebases for flexibility and interop with standard Life Science, Bio Science, Bioinformatics, and computational biology data and file formats.~~

 #### SciPy